-The Chicago Manual of Style, and Other Essential Guides for Writers, Editors, and Publishers
+The Chicago Manual of Style, and Other Essential Writing Guides

 Anyone can write a novel, but how would a person know the proper format for publishing?
 For example, what goes into the front matter?
 Or for that matter, what is the front matter?